 For binary files like images, note that you'll see

 -text for both the index and working tree line endings.
-This means that Git correctly identified the file as binary and left it alone:
+This means that Git correctly isolated those binary files, leaving them untouched:

 i/-text w/-text attr/text=auto image.png

 You may see the following message when you stage files containing

 CRLF line endings locally (e.g., if you're on Windows and introduced a new file, or if you're not on Windows and renormalized the line endings for your codebase):